 Out of the blue – someone you love has been arrested and is in jail.
 So what can you do?
 And what do you need to know?
 From bail to a lawyer, this handy guide offers ten tips on how to get your loved one out of jail.

-He or she is in jail.
+He is in jail.
 So their ability to act on their own behalf is severely limited – at least until they get out.